BIPO-AISG-SMU/demand-forecasting/docs/experiment-tracking.md

 ### How can I launch the MLflow UI on my local machine?

 1. **Check prerequisites:**<br/>
     1.1.
-Ensure MLflow is installed on your machine.<br/>
+Ensure MLflow is installed on your machine.
+For installation details, see [Setting up MLflow on the Local Machine (Optional)](training-deployment-env-setup).<br/>
     1.2.
 Verify that the `parameters.yml` file contains the appropriate configurations, especially ensuring that MLflow tracking is enabled.
 2. **Execution:** Execute the model training and evaluation process.
 3. **Launching the MLflow UI:** Open a terminal or command promptand enter the command: `mlflow ui`.